Hugh Tudor: Early career: India and South Africa

 Tudor was commissioned a second lieutenant in the Royal Horse Artillery on 25 July 1890.
 He was stationed in India from 1890 until 1897, when he returned to England, having been promoted to lieutenant on 25 July 1893.

-Tudor was sent to South Africa during the Second Boer War where he was badly wounded at the Battle of Magersfontein (11 December 1899), but recovered and returned to duty, and was promoted to captain on 7 February 1900.
+Tudor was sent to South Africa during the Second Boer War, where he was badly wounded at the Battle of Magersfontein (11 December 1899), but recovered and returned to duty, and was promoted to captain on 7 February 1900.
 He served as divisional adjutant and was mentioned in despatches (including the final despatch by Lord Kitchener dated 23 June 1902).
 After the end of the war, Tudor stayed in South Africa for another six months, returning to Southampton on the SS Orcana in January 1903.
 His extensive service was reflected by his campaign medals: the Queen's South Africa Medal with four clasps, and the King's South Africa Medal with two.

 In the following years, Tudor went back to India for another five years (1905–10), and then was posted to Egypt, where he stayed until the start of the First World War.

 First World War

 Tudor served during the Great War on the Western Front from December 1914 to the armistice of 11 November 1918, rising from the rank of captain in charge of an artillery battery, to temporary brigadier general in February 1916 and being a brigadier general, Royal Artillery, to the rank of temporary major general and the command of the 9th (Scottish) Division.
 He continued to command this formation after the armistice, as part of the British Army of the Rhine, until the 9th Division was disbanded in March 1919.

 Tudor was a professional and forward-looking artilleryman: historian Paddy Griffith has described him as an "expert tactician."
-He was a fighting general who spent a lot of time in the front lines: he was almost killed at the Third Battle of Ypres in October 1917, when a shell fragment hit him in the head and smashed his helmet.
-He was the first British general to use smoke shells to create screens, and one of the first advocates of predicted artillery fire.
+He was a fighting general who spent a lot of time on the front lines: he was almost killed at the Third Battle of Ypres in October 1917, when a shell fragment hit him in the head and smashed his helmet.
+He was the first British general to use smoke shells to create screens and one of the first advocates of predicted artillery fire.
 He suggested an attack in the Cambrai sector in July 1917, and his artillery ideas helped lay the foundation for the British breakthrough in the battle there in November.
 In addition, he was almost captured by the Germans during Operation Michael, the first German offensive in the spring of 1918.